prateek2pathak/T20-WorldCup2024/README.md

 ![Demo](demo.gif)

-This web application fetches live cricket match scores from an API and dynamically displays them along with country flags of the participating teams.
+This extension fetches live cricket match scores from an API and dynamically displays them along with country flags of the participating teams.

 ## Features